 In the late 1980s Diskin Engel Productions began creating and releasing 4 song retrospective EPs called “They Sang in Brooklyn”.
 In 1989 Bobby Diskin contacted some of The Arrogants, still living in Brooklyn, and encouraged them to revive the band.
 Original members Franky Ayala, Sal Giarraffa, and Augie Miuzzo began performing again that year, as The Arrogants, with Les Levine (BQE) and Brian Emer completing the lineup.
 Diskin Engel Productions included “My Heart Stood Still”, the previously unreleased recording, on “They Sang in Brooklyn Vol. 3”.

-Commemorative EP of Brooklyn Artists
+Commemorative EP of Brooklyn Artists, "They Sang in Brooklyn"

 The band continued to perform in the New York tri-state area until the late 1990s.
 During that time they returned to the studio, with Denis Kestenbaum (The Excellents) taking Augie Miuzzo’s place, to record a full-length CD for Starlight Records: “Starlight Serenade Presents The Arrogants”; they also had multiple songs appear on Starlight compilations, including the original recording of “Hold Me, Thrill Me, Kiss Me”.